 - Conduct an informational meeting

 The roster must have 20 members to complete the reactivation process.
-Remember, steps 5, 6 and 7 must be completed by submitting form 185, form 365 and the appointment of the Financial Secretary by submitting FS 101 and FS 103.
+Steps 5, 6 and 7 must be completed by submitting Form 185, Form 365 and the appointment of the Financial Secretary by submitting FS 101 and FS 103.
 Not completing the noted forms will nullify the reactivation process.

 Links to Council Reactivation Forms: